prem-poudel/paichanpay-backend/README.md

 The project uses a modular Django structure.
 Major apps are organized under `src/apps/`, such as:

-- users: handles authentication
+- `auth`: user authentication and permissions
-- profiles: personal details and QR code
+- `profiles`: personal details and QR code generation
-- documents: identity files like citizenship, PAN, etc.
+- `documents`: management of identity documents
-- calendar: events and reminders
+- `calendar`: events and reminders
-- transactions: future support for wallet and payments
+- `transactions`: wallet and payment features (future)

 ## Status